YativAmir/RAG-chatbot/README.md

 - **oldCodeVersion.py:**
   This file is retained as a reference to earlier development stages.
 While it does not perform as well as the newer implementations, it provides valuable insights into the project’s evolution.

----

-Feel free to adjust or add any details to better reflect your vision and technical expertise.